 - new edge-learning methodologies such as distributed and joint learning

-- alternative ANN architectures such as spiking or capsule
+- alternative ANN architectures such as spiking

 - sensor fusion strategies